napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 }
 ```

 As you see can see the `Buffer` property of the PlaybackComponent points to the audio file resource and the `Input` property of the OutputComponent points to the PlaybackComponent.
 Both use the `mID` property as an identifier.
-Now save the JSON file and fire up your app in your IDE of choice and you will see a blank window and hear the audio file being played on the default sound device.
+Now save the JSON file and fire up your app in your IDE of choice.
+You should see a blank window and hear the audio file being played on the default sound device.

 App logic {#app_logic}